+• Gaon Chalo:

-- Organically trended on Twitter 4 times nationally - 1.2 million fans on Facebook, double the engagement - Gaon Chalo: The Gaon Chalo programme is TGB's effort in last mile rural distribution.
+The Gaon Chalo programme is TGB's effort in last mile rural distribution.
 It is an opportunity, responsibility and a challenge which while tapping unreached rural markets also provides a means of sustainable livelihood to many.
 This programme, run through NGOs, is present in more than 18 Indian states and benefits a number of women and youth.

 TGB is increasing its efforts to build stronger ties with Self Help group (SHGs) for deeper penetration and the possibility of impacting lives of a larger number of people.
 Besides enabling social change, the Gaon Chalo model has several business advantages which include limited fluctuations in sales due to direct access to the rural retailers creating a cost effective brand building platform and the flexibility to address the complexities of local markets.

-Today, Gaon Chalo is present in 18 states with direct reach in 70,000 villages.
+Today, Gaon Chalo is present in 19 states with direct reach in 75,000 villages.
 The sales are growing year-on-year.
 It enables a strong platform for generating rural employment for rural youth, women, the under-privileged, the differently-abled and SHGs.

-F- Employee volunteering
+F. Employee volunteering